worming004/starting-k8s/readme.md

 Also, this tutorial is planned to have something running in a demo presentation of few hours max.
 It will not explain every components in details.
 If you are interested to have a deep understanding, I highly recommend you [Kubernetes in action](https://www.manning.com/books/kubernetes-in-action)

+Finally, this tutorial is not about Docker.
+Having a base understanding of what are images, containers, and be able to run an image locally is required.

 ## Prerequisite

-* docker installed locally, using linux container
+* docker installed locally, using linux container.
+A base knowledge is required.
 * having a azure account with a valid subscription.
 Take not of the id
 * a free account in hub.docker.com
 * optionnal : vscode with https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools extension